-- 1. Students.
+Students

 - a.
 Verbal or Written Warning

 - b.
 Probation

 - c.
 Administrative withdrawal from a course without refund

 - d.
 Required Counseling

 - e.
 No Contact Directive

 - f.
 Suspension

-- g.
-Expulsion (president must impose)
+- Dismissal (president must impose) g. - h.

-- h.
 Other consequences deemed appropriate

-2. Employees.
+2. Employees

 - a.
-Verbal or Written Warning

-- b.
-Performance Improvement Plan

-- c.
-Required Counseling

-- d.
-Required Training or Education

-- e.
-Demotion (president may impose)

-- f.
-Suspend with or without pay (president must impose)

-- g.
-Termination (president must impose)

-- h.
-Other consequences deemed appropriate to the specific violation
+Verbal or Written Warning - b.
+Plan of Improvement - Required Counseling c. - Required Training or Education d. - Demotion (president may impose or chair if the president is named as e. the respondent) - f.
+Suspend with or without Pay (president must impose or chair if the president is named as the respondent) - Termination (president must impose or chair if the president is named g. as the respondent) - Other consequences deemed appropriate to the specific violation h.